TedTschopp/tedt.org/_posts/Drafts/2023-10-17-You-Have-My-Sword-and-My-Bow-and-My-Axe.md

 A simple example of this is a bayonet, which is essentially a dagger attached to a gun, this would be rated a 2S complexity; one for the gun, and one for the dagger.

-**Aim / Rate  / Reload.** Aim is the number of actions it takes to prepare the weapon for attack.
-Formally Aiming a weapon will be determined by class, proficiency and feats.
-This number represents the number of actions regardless bonuses from proficiency, feats, or class that it takes to get the weapon ready to attack.

-Rate of Fire is the number of actions it takes to attack with the weapon.
-Some weapons may take multiple actions.
-Some weapons may allow for multiple attacks per action.

-Reload is the number of actions it takes to reload a ranged weapon.
-Please see Weapon Properties on Ammunition and Firearms to further understand this action.

 **_Scatter_**.
 An attack is made against each creature within a 30ft cone.
 If an affected creature is adjacent to you, they suffer double damage to a hit.

-**Misfire.** Whenever you make an attack roll with a firearm, and the dice roll is equal to or lower than the weapons Misfire score, the weapon misfires.
-The attack misses and the weapon cannot be used again until you spend an action to try to repair it.
-To repair your firearm , you must make a successful Tinker’s Tools check (DC equal to 8+ misfire score)  If your check fails, the weapon is broken and must be repaired out of combat at half the cost of the firearm.

-**Explosive.**  Upon a hit, Each creature within 5 feet of the target must succeed on a DC 15 Dexterity saving throw or take the weapon's normal damage.
-If the weapon misses, the ammunition fails to detonate, or bounces away harmlessly before doing so.